 The Trustees currently on the board are:

-Bill Lyall, Chairperson and Kitikmeot Trustee
+Bill Lyal, Chairperson and Kitikmeot Trustee

 Dorothy Gibbons, Vice Chairperson and Kivalliq Trustee